Cintio Vitier: Career

 Vitier began as a writer of hermetic poetry.
 Other themes in his poetry included the nature of poetry, the function of memory, and the role of language in the creative process.
 After Fidel Castro's revolution, critics said that Vitier captured the spirit of the revolution without resorting to propaganda.

 Vitier helped start the Cuban poetry magazine Orígenes.
 Among his works are the books of poetry: Extrañeza de estar ("The wonder of being", 1944); Vísperas ("Vespers", 1953); Canto llano ("Plain song", 1956); Testimonios (1968), an anthology of his works from 1953 to 1968; La fecha al pie (1981), covering his works from 1969 to 1975; Antología poética (1981); and Poemas de mayo a junio (1990).

 The most prominent of his works on Cuban poetry are Cincuenta años de poesía cubana, 1902–1952 ("Fifty years of Cuban poetry, 1902–1952"), Lo cubano en la poesía ("The Cuban element in poetry", 1958), as well as the novel Peña Pobre.

 Vitier won the National Prize for Literature (1988), the Order of José Marti awarded by the Cuban Council of State, the Juan Rulfo Prize (2002), and the medal of the Cuban Academy of Sciences.
 He also received the title of Official of Arts and Letters of France.

 Family and later life

 Vitier's son is Sergio Vitier one of the most important composers in Latin America and Jose Maria Vitier a well-known composer.

 To celebrate his last birthday, a bibliographic exhibition was opened at the Cuban National Library.

 Vitier died on October 1, 2009, at the age of 88 in Havana.
 He had made an appearance the week before with his wife, poet Fina García Marruz.
 His death was first reported by local television stations without additional details.
-Fidel and Raul Castro sent floral wreaths dedicated to Vitier.
+Fidel and Raúl Castro sent floral wreaths dedicated to Vitier.